-Start with assistance, not autonomy
+Start with help, not autonomy

 Practical use cases by team